amgraham/dlist/README.md

 	<article>

 Note the addition of `../../` within `file_get_contents()` on the second to last line.
 For however many folders you declare the depth in `.htaccess` you must increase the depth (`../`) in dir-listing.php

-Most people do this anyway; you only have to consolidate things if you don't soft link copies of `dir-listing.php` off a centrally located file:

-	ln -s ../assets/php/dir-listing.php ./index.php

 Future
 ----